robert-abc/helsinki/README.md

 We created two notebooks to run with Google Colab, so here is a little setup to them both.

 First we clone the private git repository.
-Next, it's not recommended to upload the images directly into the Colab with a free account because of running time limitations.
+it's not recommended to upload the images directly into the Colab with a free account because of running time limitations.

-So, HDC dataset can be uploaded to a google drive account, linking it to the Google Colab via "mount drive"
+So, next, the HDC dataset can be uploaded to a google drive account, linking it to the Google Colab via "mount drive"
 <img src="drive-to-colab.png" width="300">
 Google Colab will ask for a verification code and then it is possible to access Google Drive directly from the Google Colab.

 After this, it is possible to execute the rest of the code.

-We also share Google Colab URLs to execute the codes: &#x1F536; &#x1F536; &#x1F536;  (INSERIR URL) &#x1F536; &#x1F536; &#x1F536;

-#### 6.2.1 Part one and part two

-Part one and part two refer to the training_example.ipynb notebook.
+* Part one and part two refer to the training_example.ipynb notebook.
 It results in the autoencoder weights that are in the "weights" folder in this repository.

-Note that:
+* Part three, the reconstruction step, can be seen in the Jupyter Notebook called 'notebook_example.ipynb' explaining how to clone the (private) repository, how to generate the part three results, and how to visualize them.
+It also includes an example from the blur step 15.

+## 7. Final comments

+Regarding the autoencoder
+* We didn't "optimize" the autoencoder architecture and traning phase too much, which means that maybe it is possible to get better results with lower loss values.
+* In lower blur steps, the DIP-only deblurring (part one) may be sufficient, but is not preferable, as it uses no information of the sharp images from the dataset.

+Regarding the obtained autoencoder weights:
 * We would like to have the autoencoder weights for all the blur steps, but unfortunately it was not possible in time (as Google Colab limits GPU usage).
+* What we actually have in this release (folder "weights") are the autoencoder weights of the blur steps &#x1F536;&#x1F536;&#x1F536; 15, 19  &#x1F536;&#x1F536;&#x1F536;.
+* We are not sure if HDC2021 will train the autoencoder for the blur steps we didn't (parts one and two) or if it is expected just the reconstruction itself (part three).
+* If we had all the autoencoder weights in the folder "weights", the algorithm would automatically select the weights corresponding to the blur step.
-* For a blur step, it would be better to have the corresponding autoencoder trained in that same blur step, but we also tested using the autoencoder trained in another blur step level.
-It worked in some cases, but we didn't have exhaustive testing of this option and it is harder to justify the results
+* We also tested using the autoencoder trained in another blur step level.
+It worked in some cases, but we didn't have exhaustive testing of this option and it is harder to justify how to choose the (another) blur step selected.
+* In this context, the code verifies if the autoencoder weights are available (fot the right blur step).
+If it is not, it chooses the nearest.
-* What we actually have in this release (folder "weights") are the autoencoder weights of the blur steps &#x1F536;&#x1F536;&#x1F536; 15, 19  &#x1F536;&#x1F536;&#x1F536;, but even after the end date (September 30) we will keep training the autoencoder in the other blur steps.
+* Even after the end date (September 30) and the submitted release, we will keep training the autoencoder in the other blur steps.
 That is, not changing the code itself, just generating more results with it.

-#### 6.2.3 Part three and reconstruction examples

-Part three, the reconstruction step (and the only part the challenge requires), can be seen in the Jupyter Notebook called 'notebook_example.ipynb' explaining how to clone the (private) repository, how to generate the part three results, and how to visualize them.
-It also includes an example from the blur step 15.

 ## References
 <a id="1">[1]</a>